overwolf/overwolf.github.io/docs/topics/hotkeys-best-practices.md

 ## a guide on how to use hotkeys

+Add explanation on what are hotkeys, how to use them (define in manifest, register, etc.)

+## Hotkeys tips and tricks

 1. If you are using `focus_game_takeover: ReleaseOnHidden` flag, don't forget to use also the `focus_game_takeover_release_hotkey` flag.

 2. if you are using a transparent background window, note that a toggle hotkey will not work as expected - the hotkey will start/show the OW app, but will not hide it.